airlock/iam-helm-charts/README.md

 Documentation on Airlock IAM may be found at **[docs.airlock.com](https://docs.airlock.com/iam/latest/)** or the product website at **[Airlock Identity and Access Management](https://www.airlock.com/en/secure-access-hub/components/iam)**.

-For setting up Airlock Microgateway 4.0 and above, please check the following repository:
+For setting up Airlock Microgateway, please check the following repository:

 * [Airlock Microgateway on Github](https://github.com/airlock/iam-microgateway-template-charts)

 # Installation Guide

-The instructions below provide a short guide on how to set up Airlock IAM with Airlock Microgateway 4.X.
+The instructions below provide a short guide on how to set up Airlock IAM with Airlock Microgateway.

 ## Prerequisites

 * Kubernetes
 * Helm
-* Microgateway 4.X
+* Microgateway

 In addition, a valid Airlock IAM license is required to make use of its features.
 Once it is deployed, the license can be entered directly in the Admin UI.